Wicca: Practices

 The Wiccan high priestess and journalist Margot Adler stated that Wiccan rituals were not "dry, formalised, repetitive experiences", but performed with the intent of inducing a religious experience in the participants, thereby altering their consciousness.
 She noted that many Wiccans remain skeptical about the existence of the supernatural but remain involved in Wicca because of its ritual experiences: she quoted one as saying that "I love myth, dream, visionary art.
-The Craft is a place where all of these things fit together – beauty, pageantry, music, dance, song, dream."
-The Wiccan practitioner and historian Aidan Kelly claimed that the practices and experiences within Wicca were more important than the beliefs, stating: "it's a religion of ritual rather than theology.
-The ritual is first; the myth is second."
+The Craft is a place where all of these things fit together – beauty, pageantry, music, dance, song, dream".
+The Wiccan practitioner and historian Aidan Kelly wrote that the practices and experiences within Wicca were more important than the beliefs, stating: "it's a religion of ritual rather than theology.
+The ritual is first; the myth is second".
 Similarly, Adler stated that Wicca permits "total skepticism about even its own methods, myths and rituals".

 The anthropologist Susan Greenwood characterised Wiccan rituals as "a form of resistance to mainstream culture".
-She saw these rituals as "a healing space away from the ills of the wider culture", one in which female practitioners can "redefine and empower themselves."
+She saw these rituals as "a healing space away from the ills of the wider culture", one in which female practitioners can "redefine and empower themselves".

 Wiccan rituals usually take place in private.
 The Reclaiming tradition has utilised its rituals for political purposes.

+Practice in Wicca (including, as an example, matters such as the varying attributions of the elements to different directions discussed in the preceding section) varies widely due to the Craft's emphasis on individual expression in one's spiritual/magical path.